-OH, GOB! lets you help the turkey by moving it through a field while a bunch of pilgrims shoot at it.
-Use your joystick.
-Every time the turkey makes it safe, you score a turkey.
-If the turkey gets shot, the pilgrims score a hat.
-You have to save five turkeys before the top of the screen is filled with pilgrim hats to win.
+lets you OH, GOP! help turkey by moving it through a field while a bunch of pilgrims... shoot at Use your joystick.
+Every the turkey makes it safe, you score a If the turkey gets shot, the pilgrims score a hat.
+You have save five turkeys before the top of the screen is filled with pilgrim hats to win.

-As with ZELDA, we hope you'll pay attention to the fine BASIC graphics by Fred Scerbo of IMB (P.O.
+As with ZELDA, we hope you'll pay attention to the fine BASIC graphics by Fred Scerbo of IMP (P.O.
 Box 289, Williamstown, MA 01267).

-Two notes: Some Color Computers have trouble using the CPU speedup routine (RAINBOW Vol. 1, No. 1) which is contained here in Line 630.
-If yours is one of them, merely edit Line 10 to delete the GOSUB630 and delete Line 630.
+Some Color Computers Two notes: have trouble using the CPU speedup routine (RAINBOW Vol. 1, No. 1) which is contained here in Line 630. yours is one of them, merely Line 10 to delete the GOSUP630 and delete Line 630.
 If the speedup works O.K., you will want to type POKE 65494,0 in command mode before saving the program to tape.
-Because of the speedup, type in the whole program before running it.
+Recause of the speedup, type in the whole program before running it.